 - WE DO NOT RECOMMEND CLEVER: Clever violates Realtor Code of Ethics by falsely advertising itself as “free”.
 Clever also harms consumers by steering them to high-cost, sub-par products.
 Instead, we recommend you use these alternatives.

 Clever Real Estate is a brokerage licensed in Missouri.
 However, Clever does not provide any services that a brokerage typically provides.
 Instead, Clever advertises itself as a “free” service to home sellers and home buyers.
 Once these sellers and buyers signup, Clever sells their info to agents in return for a 25% to 40% “Service Fee”.

-We’ve spent hundreds of hours researching Clever Real Estate and its practices.
-In writing the opinion piece below, we have also consulted with real estate attorneys, title and escrow agents, and Clever affiliate agents.
-In addition we spoke to consumers who sold their homes through clever or considered Clever.
+Our team of expert real estate researchers has spent hundreds of hours researching Clever Real Estate and its practices.
+In writing this opinion piece below, we have also consulted with real estate attorneys, title and escrow agents, and Clever affiliate agents.
+We also spoke to consumers who sold their homes through clever or considered Clever.

 What is Clever Real Estate?

 Clever Real Estate (Clever) is a licensed Missouri real estate brokerage.
 It was founded by Benjamin Lee Mizes, Jake Cardenas, Jeremy Decker, and Luke Babich in 2017.

 Clever, however, does not provide any services a traditional brokerage would provide.